 Whenever anyone talks about environmental issues and conservation, what comes to mind are pictures of sea creatures caught in plastic bags and rivers covered in trash.
 But a more optimistic note is being heard around the region, especially with a global conference being organised in Kuala Lumpur this summer.

 SCB is a global community of nearly 5,000 members from over 140 countries dedicated to advancing the science and practice of conserving Earth’s biological diversity.
-For over 30 years, the Society has taken science off the shelf by elevating the research of our members, using it to educate decision-makers and provide a forum for practitioners to advance conservation science and practice.
+For over 30 years, the Society has taken science off the shelf by elevating the research of its members, using it to educate decision-makers and provide a forum for practitioners to advance conservation science and practice.

 SCB’s upcoming International Congress for Conservation Biology (ICCB 2019) seeks to highlight the brighter side of conservation.
 “We want to showcase the success stories, and what are the ongoing efforts that have begun to produce results.
 It’s a week-long event and of course, there will be a fair share of gloom and doom stories throughout the week.
 But it is very important to share about the good things, and what has been working, because that will inspire and spark more innovative ideas that will really make a change.”